-If you think that you may be experiencing domestic violence or abuse, help and support is available for you.
+If you think that you may be experiencing domestic abuse or abuse, help and support is available for you.
 Our confidential 24 Hour Domestic & Sexual Violence Helpline is open 24 hours a day, 365 days a year to all women and men affected by domestic or sexual violence.
 The Helpline can provide support tailored to what you need and want, whether it is just a listening ear, or practical support like finding you a bed in a refuge or helping you to plan for your safety.

-Women’s Aid also offers a range of support services for women and their children who are affected by domestic violence.
-If you feel unsafe in your home and wish to leave, Women’s Aid has a network of refuges across Northern Ireland for women and children affected by domestic violence.
+Women’s Aid also offers a range of support services for women and their children who are affected by domestic abuse.
+If you feel unsafe in your home and wish to leave, Women’s Aid has a network of refuges across Northern Ireland for women and children affected by domestic abuse.
 If you are in need of support but wish to remain in your home, Women’s Aid can provide outreach support.